G-Rath/babel-plugin-replace-ts-export-assignment/README.md

 Note that the `CHANGELOG` is *not* fixed - it's perfectly reasonable to edit it after the fact, for whatever reason.

+The version headers of the `CHANGELOG` are automated by an `npm-version` script, located in the `scripts` folder, When run, the script will insert a new version header below the `[Unreleased]` header.

 The version header is enclosed in a link, linking to the comparing page for the repo (to allow users to easily bring up a full git comparision between the new & previous versions of the package), and has the date of the release at the end.